Middletown, Connecticut: History

 Over the decades the new immigrants stimulated the rise of a range of cuisines offered by restaurants.
 This has become one of the most well-known aspects of the city.

 Middletown was hit by floods in 1927 and 1936, and by The Great New England Hurricane in 1938.
 The Arrigoni Bridge was completed over the Connecticut River in 1938.
 It replaced an earlier bridge to connect Middletown to Portland and points east.

-During the 1950s, as the popularity of the automobile increased, government officials approved the construction of a highway that effectively separated Middletown from the Connecticut River, which had long supported its development.
+During the 1950s, as the prevalence of the automobile increased, government officials approved the construction of a highway that effectively separated Middletown from the Connecticut River, which had long supported its development.
 Highway construction demolished historic neighborhoods, including many buildings from the 18th century.
 New suburban developments were built outside older neighborhoods, attracting the people with money to buy new.
 In the mid-20th century, Middletown and similar towns lost heavy industry and manufacturing jobs that moved offshore, resulting in a general decline in population.
 An alternate economy began to develop by the 1990s.

 During this period, the city tore down many older buildings in the name of 'urban renewal', but sometimes new development was delayed for years.
 Downtown area had large flat parking lots, or buildings were abandoned and left empty.
 With high unemployment and limited opportunities, and increasing problems with drugs, crime increased.
 During the 1960s, Pratt & Whitney opened a large aircraft engine plant in the Maromas section of Middletown.
 Concurrently, developers bought much of the city's remaining farms, including most of Oak Grove Dairy, to redevelop as residential suburbs for local workers and commuters to surrounding cities.

 During the 1970s, Oddfellows Playhouse was established.
 The theater attracts hundreds of young people every year from around the state to perform in plays and other performances.
 The playhouse is one of the few youth theaters in the state of Connecticut.
 It is located on 128 Washington Street, around the corner from Middletown's Main Street.

 During the 1990s, a partnership between the city, the Middlesex Chamber of Commerce, and Wesleyan University invested substantially in Middletown's Main Street, improving urban design and supporting new businesses.
 Their actions helped the revival of downtown Middletown.
 Crime decreased, and new restaurants and shops opened.